amplify-education/stashifier/README.md

 Replace -u <mystashuser> with -p <mystashproject> if it isn't a personal repo.

 Alternatively, you can have the program guess your arguments based on local settings (the repo, branch, project and user currently in local):

     stash_client --pull-request --pr-here

 Add:
     --pr-reviewers <stashusername1>,<stashusername2>, ... <stashusernameX>

 to automatically add reviewers to the pull request.
+Note that you need to have the branch created in the remote repository before you can create a pull request.

 Developing the stash client